Joshswooft/opencv-practice/README.md

 code can be found in `src/plotting_shapes.py`

 # Part 3.
-Image pre-processing
+Spatial Domain Image pre-processing

 We use a variety of techniques to prepare images for our models to achieve better results.
 To better understand this it's useful to take a step back and try to understand how we perceive images.